Sore muscles sometimes make us doubt our ability to recover and maintain our training level:

 - Magnetic therapy

-It is important to note that the absence of scientific evidence does not necessarily mean that these methods are totally ineffective.
-Some of these treatments may have benefits in other areas, such as improving flexibility for stretching, but their direct impact on muscle recovery has not been scientifically demonstrated.
+It is important to note that the lack of scientific evidence does not necessarily mean that these methods are completely ineffective.
+Some of these treatments may have benefits in other areas, such as improving flexibility for stretching, but their direct impact on muscle recovery has not been scientifically proven.

 The results of this review concur with an analysis of 99 studies, published in Frontiers in Physiology in 20182.
 The 2018 review takes stock of studies assessing the impact of recovery techniques on soreness (DOMS), but also on perceived muscle fatigue, muscle damage (via the marker creatine kinase) and inflammatory markers (C-reactive protein and interleukin-6) after exercise.